Unity-Technologies/UniversalRenderingExamples/README.md

 ![FOV][FPSMain]

 - Can be found at `_CompletedDemos/FPSCameraCompleted/FPSCameraDemo.unity`
-- Uses the `Render Objects (Experimental)` feature that is provided with the LWRP Package
+- Uses the `Render Objects (Experimental)` feature that is provided with the Universal Render Pipeline Package
 - Different FOV for GameObjects with the Layer set to `First Person Objects`
 - Depth settings to avoid rendering inside close objects like walls
 - Stencil settings to properly handle transparencies